idamoltke/LocalNgsRelate/README.md

 ```
 ./localngsrelate
 ```
-Or from a different folder with full path "path/" to the src code folder
+Or from a different folder with full path, e.g.:

 ```
-path/localngsrelate
+/home/ida/Programs/LocalNgsRelate/src/cpp/localngsrelate ## Replace with the path to the program on your computer!
 ```

 ## Input file format